VAADA Board

 Board Member since 2024

-Kent Burgess is CEO at Your Community Health, a registered community health service in Melbourne’s north.
-Kent has a leadership background in the health sector with special interest across alcohol and other drug services, community, mental health, primary care and LGBTIQA+ health.
-Kent has a focus on community partnership, quality and equity in healthcare.
-Kent brings Board Director experience in health and social services.
-His leadership is underpinned by a Master of Public Health, GAiCD and a clinical background as an occupational therapist in mental health and dual diagnosis.
-Kent was a Harvard Club of Victoria Not for Profit Fellow in 2023.
+Kent Burgess is an experienced and values-driven leader with a broad background in the health sector with special interest across alcohol and other drug services, community, mental health, primary care and LGBTIQA+ health.
+Kent is a former CEO of Your Community Health and Windana, and is committed to community partnership, quality and equity in healthcare.
+Kent brings Board Director experience in health and social services, a Master of Public Health, GAiCD and a clinical background as an occupational therapist in mental health and dual diagnosis, underpinning his leadership.
+Kent was a Harvard Club of Victoria Not-for-Profit Fellow in 2023.

 Dan Lubman